ShivamBhosale/100DaysOfCode/index.md

 Performed web scrapping on a job hunting website using Beautiful Soap and request libraries in python.
 Also had a minor surgery today.

 ## Day 40 - Web Scrapping III
-I finished basic web scrapping exercise by scrapping out jobs based on my preferences from a job hunting site and saved them in text files.
+I finished a basic web scrapping exercise by scrapping out jobs based on my preferences from a job hunting site and saved them in text files.